Table Manners

 - Keep a napkin ON your lap.

-- Wipe your mouth periodically with your NAPKIN, if you happen to overload your silverware or perhaps miss your mouth, your napkin will catch the food/drink.
+- Wipe your mouth periodically with your NAPKIN; if you overload your silverware or miss your mouth, your napkin will catch the food/drink.

 - Keep your lips closed, completely closed, all the way closed when you chew.